monsoonmaelstrom/book2/book2.md

 “I am… concerned by how desperately she wanted this.”

 I don’t bother supplying more detail, and Giorgi doesn’t ask.
-I’m not sure if that’s because he understands why, or if he doesn’t care, and I don’t care enough to ask.
-Just as long as someone has eyes on Lisette.
+I’m not sure if that’s because he understands why, or if he doesn’t care, and I don’t care enough to ask, as long as someone has eyes on Lisette.

 He nods.
 “I can do that.”